-This Whitefish Recipe with Citrus Avocado Salsa is a light, healthy dish that’s easy enough for a weeknight, and fancy enough for a weekend dinner party.
-And it’s so pretty!
+Lake Whitefish Recipes are especially delicious with a light, fresh salsa.
+The Citrus Avocado Salsa in this recipe is ideal with the crispy skin and succulent fish.
+This pretty dish is easy enough for a busy weeknight, and elegant enough for a weekend dinner party.

 - Generally “whitefish” is used as a generic name for many species of mild-flavored, white-fleshed fish.
 They’re found in Arctic and sub-Arctic fresh and salt water.
 The most valuable of these is Lake Whitefish, which live in cold, deep-water lakes in the northern United States and in Canada

-- Lake Whitefish are silver freshwater fish are related to salmon and trout.
+- Lake Whitefish are silver freshwater fish that are related to salmon and trout.

-- It’s super important that you preheat the pan enough before you satué the fish.
+- It’s very important that you preheat the pan enough before you sauté the fish.
 When the skin side of the fish hits the pan you should hear a sizzling sound.
 If you don’t, it’s not hot enough.
 Take it off and wait.
-Without the sizzle, you won’t achieve that crispy skin you want.
+Without the sizzle, the skin will not become crispy.

 More citrus and seafood recipes: